 Is DigitalOcean buy or sell heading into the earnings?
-Read our full analysis here, it's free.
+Read our full analysis here.

-This quarter analysts are expecting DigitalOcean's revenue to grow 34.7% year on year to $126.2 million, improving on the 28.6% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Adjusted earnings are expected to come in at $0.12 per share.
+This quarter analysts are expecting DigitalOcean's revenue to grow 14% year on year to $173.4 million, slowing down from the 36.5% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Adjusted earnings are expected to come in at $0.35 per share.

 Majority of analysts covering the company have reconfirmed their estimates over the last thirty days, suggesting they are expecting the business to stay the course heading into the earnings.
-The company has a history of exceeding Wall St's expectations, beating revenue estimates every single time since going public on average by 3.06%.
+The company missed Wall St's revenue estimates twice over the last two years.

 One way to find opportunities in the market is to watch for generational shifts in the economy.
 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks and as a result, the demand for cloud-native cybersecurity is skyrocketing.
 This company is leading a massive technological shift in the industry and with revenue growth of 70% year on year and best-in-class SaaS metrics it should definitely be on your radar.